AlbertWhite/site-v2.0/src/data/blogs/workflow.md

 - Parse files (js, jsx, scss, images, json...)
 - Build minified and uglified bundle for production

 There are lots of good tutorials, but we can always learn from the best.
-For example, the webpack config for the famous create-react-app coule be found [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/config/webpack.config.js).
+For example, the webpack config for the famous create-react-app could be found [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/config/webpack.config.js).

 Here are some special techniques: